In the Footsteps of Poirot on a SS Sudan Nile Cruise

 SS Sudan Holiday Egypt Cruise

-An eight-day cruise on the Nile on the SS Sudan with The Voyageurs Collection starts from £3,700.
+An eight-day cruise on the Nile on the SS Sudan with Original Travel starts from £3,700.
 This includes international flights, and overnight stays in the Sofitel Winter Palace Luxor, and the Sofitel Legend Cataract Aswan.
 All trips are tailored to your requirements, including optional hieroglyphic and Egyptian cookery classes, as well as a side trip to the quite amazing temple of Abu Simbel.
 Further details of a SS Sudan holiday can be found here.

 Photos © Olivier Romano – Voyageurs du Monde (unless stated).